Azure AD vs. Active Directory: The Key Differences Explained

 Azure AD Connect Cloud Sync

 Like Azure AD Connect, Azure AD Connect cloud sync enables you to sync data between AD and AAD in hybrid setups.
 However, instead of a local application on your server, cloud sync uses AAD’s cloud provisioning agent.
 This makes the service easier to deploy and reduces hardware use on your end.
 Additionally, cloud sync works in some scenarios that are not normally supported by Azure AD Connect.
 For example, cloud sync can synchronize data from multiple disconnected forests.
 This can prove useful to organizations that have recently merged, but not integrated their IT landscape.

 Azure AD Domain Services

-This option best resembles an on-premises Active Directory, as merely the infrastructure is provided by Microsoft (in the form of Windows servers on Azure VMs).
-Unlike Azure AD DS, this model gives you full control over the domain.
-However, it also means you are responsible for keeping it clean and up to date (patches, updates, backups, etc.).
+This option most closely resembles on-premises Active Directory, as merely the underlying infrastructure (in the form of Azure VMs) is provided by Microsoft.
+Unlike the managed service Azure AD DS, this model gives you full control over the domain.
+However, this also means you are responsible for maintenance and need to personally apply security updates, create your own backups and so on.

 Best Practices for Access Management In Microsoft® Environments

 Our in-depth guide explains how to manage access securely and efficiently from a technical and organizational standpoint, including tips for implentation, reporting and auditing.